-- Heat oil in a pressure pan.
-I used a 3 liter junior pressure pan.
+- Heat oil in a 3 liter pressure pan or a pressure cooker.
 A 2 liter cooker would also work for this quantity of gravy.

-- Once oil is hot, add onions and saute until onions are light golden brown.
+- Once oil is hot, add onions and saute until onions are light golden brown on medium high flame.
 This should take about 4-5 minutes.
-Cook on medium high flame.
-On my burner medium high was the right level of flame for this cooker.

-- Add mint, if using and saute for a few seconds.
+- If using mint, and saute for a few seconds.

 - Add ginger garlic paste and cook until the saw smell is gone.

-- Add coriander powder, chili powder, salt, turmeric and give it a good stir.
+- Then add coriander powder, chili powder, salt, turmeric and give it a good stir.